-First, lets define “booster”; a booster is a seat the child sits on and the child uses the vehicle’s seat belt across them.
-If the child is using a 5-point harness that comes from their seat, then they are NOT using a booster, and are instead using a car seat.
+To clarify, first lets define “booster:” a booster is a seat the child sits on and the child uses the vehicle’s seat belt across them.
+If the child is using a 5-point harness that comes from their car seat, then they are NOT using a booster, and are instead using a car seat.

 My child exceeds the weight limit of the lower anchors.
 Do I have to buy a new seat?

-NO!
+No!
 So long as the child is still within the weight and height limits for the 5-point harness, you can continue to use the car seat but must install it using the vehicle’s seat belt instead of the lower anchors.
 You should continue to use the tether on every forward facing car seat as it significantly reduces the chance of brain and spinal cord injuries.

 My child exceeds the weight limit of the lower anchors.
 Does this mean my child has to go into a booster now?

-NO!
+No!
 Your child can continue to use a seat with a 5 point harness so long as they are within the weight and height limits for the 5 point harness on that seat… just make sure you install the car seat using the vehicle’s seat belt (and the tether), not the lower anchors.

 Can I use the lower anchors AND the vehicle’s seat belt?